 If you are dealing with a sick fish or are attempting to remedy a mistake that you made, it can be easy to berate yourself, but there’s no need to!
 In this article, we’ll cover some common mistakes that new goldfish keepers might experience.
 So, read on!

-9 Common Goldfish Keeping Mistakes:
+The 9 Common Goldfish Keeping Mistakes

 1. Not Cycling the Tank

 A tank cycle is the process of establishing beneficial bacteria colonies within the tank.
 These colonies live in the filter, substrate, and multiple other surfaces within the tank where water flows.
-Beneficial bacteria consume ammonia and nitrite, which are waste products from fish and decomposing organic matter and convert it to nitrite, and eventually nitrate.
+Beneficial bacteria break down ammonia, which is a naturally produced metabolic waste product from fish and decomposing organic matter and convert it to nitrite, and eventually nitrate.

 2. Not Researching the Needs of Goldfish

 Keeping goldfish in warm-water environments can decrease their life expectancy, sometimes by years or decades.
-Providing a proper tank temperature for your goldfish is a major factor in ensuring they’re alive for a long time.
+Providing a proper tank temperature for your goldfish is a major factor in ensuring that they’re alive for a long time.

-Other things you may not realize are that some goldfish, fancies especially, don’t do well with décor that has sharp or jagged edges.
+Also, some goldfish, fancies especially, don’t do well with décor that has sharp or jagged edges.
 These rough areas can snag and tear at delicate fins, opening pathways for infection and stress.

 3. Choosing Inappropriate Tank Mates